tepsukka/vuex-oidc-wiki/Home.md

 export const oidcSettings = {
   ...youOidcOtherSettings,
   silentRedirectUri: 'http://localhost:1337/oidc-silent-renew.html',
-  automaticSilentRenew: true // If true oidc-client will try to renew your token when it is about to expire }
+  automaticSilentRenew: true, // If true oidc-client will try to renew your token when it is about to expire
+  automaticSilentSignin: true // If true vuex-oidc will try to silently signin unauthenticated users on public routes.
+Defaults to true
+}

 ```